andyblight/nRF905Py3/README.md

 one nRF905 device.
 1. Only one nRF905 device is supported per computer.
 This may change as the RPi can support two SPI devices but the work has not been done.
+1. A state machine was implemented to keep track of the numerous states the datasheet mentions.
+It took a while to understand how to use the state machine library, transitions.extensions HierarchicalGraphMachine, and once I finally had a working stte machine, I found out that it was of little use in a driver as it was too slow and interrupts were being missed.
+Eventually, I reverted to an enum for the major states and a few flags for the rest.
+This worked and was much simpler.
+The final state machine diagram in included in the docs directory for reference.

 ## TO DO List

-1. Make `nrf905-example.py` work.
+1. Make `example.py` work.
-    1. Nrf905 is part way through a re-write as handling states was getting difficult.
+    1. Nrf905 is part way through a re-write.
         1. Use setters and getters for exposed properties.
 DONE.
         1. API should hide the three GPIO pin callbacks.
 It should just have one callback to handle the date being received.
+DONE.
         1. `threads.py` can be used as an example of how to use threads, queues and semaphores to do what I need.
-        `threads.py` should be simplified to be just what is needed by the driver.
-Are threads needed?
-If so, document reason.
-        1. Use state machine in prototypes dir instead of variables.
+DONE.
+Implemented read thread.
         1. Test with second RPi to make sure that communications actually work.
         RPi2 to have new image, then install and test (verifies installation).
 1. Add SPI bus 1 functionality.
 The `Nrf905Spi.__init__()` function takes